-How to apply for a study programme in Amsterdam
+How to apply for a study programme in the Amsterdam Area

 Check that you meet the entry requirements